-Discount rate - The Company used the weighted average cost of capital as the discount rate, which was 13.40% (2021 - 13.24%).
-In order to determine the discount rate, the Company used the risk-free market return, adjusted for the equity premium, volatility and Company specific factors.
+Discount rate - The Company used the weighted average cost of capital as the discount rate, which was 11.70% (2022 - 13.40%).
+In order to determine the discount rate, the Company used prevailing market interest rates, the risk-free market return, adjusted for the equity premium, volatility and Company specific factors.

-The Company has performed a sensitivity analysis that quantifies the impact on the value-in-use calculations if key assumptions used in the model were to differ.
-If the forecasted improvements to the key assumptions do not materialize as projected, due to lower than expected price and/or volume recovery (and the Company is unable to adjust its cost structure), additional impairment of goodwill could be required.
+The Company has performed a sensitivity analysis that quantifies the impact on the value-in-use calculations if key assumptions used in the model were to differ by a reasonably possible change, with no resulting impairment required.